top of page

 Blood Clots to the Legs or Lung (Pulmonary Embolus)

 Blood clots to the legs or the lungs are a very serious complication.
-At LapSurgery we use the maximum protection against this occurring.
-Shortly before the operation you will be given a blood thinning injection and have stockings placed on your legs.
+Shortly after the operation you will be given a blood thinning injection.
 As well is that a further device will be placed on your legs which keeps pumping blood through your legs whilst you’re asleep to minimise the chance of a clot forming whilst you are on the operating table.

 Complications Specific to the Sleeve Gastrectomy